Frequently Asked Questions (FAQs)

 11. Do you have an option for early drop-off

-Yes, early morning drop-off is available starting at 8:15 a.m.
+Yes, early morning drop-off is available starting at 8:30 a.m.
 You must sign-up in advance if you wish to drop your child off early.
-Please see tuition schedule for cost located in
+For cost, please see tuition schedule on the

 12. What is your EIN (tax ID #)?

-PAC is a parent volunteer group dedicated to supporting community building with AKP families, offering activities and events, teacher appreciation, and raising money for the school.
-The events and items PAC currently runs are The Mar Vista Artwalk, Make It Mar Vista, Teacher Appreciation Week, Parent Talks, Coffee Talks, Fundraising, Parent Outings, Family Outings, Graduation and Yearbook.
+PAC (Parent Action Committee) is a parent volunteer group dedicated to supporting community building with AKP families, offering activities and raising money for the school.
+PAC is responsible for events including Teacher Appreciation Week, Parent Talks, Fundraisers, Parent Outings, Family Outings and Graduation.
+All AKP parents are invited to join PAC and become involved in the AKP community.

 15. How does the school celebrate your child's birthday?

-We are pleased to celebrate you child’s birthday in his/her classroom.
-We encourage low-key, simple birthday celebrations.
+We are pleased to celebrate you child’s birthday in his/her classroom, but we encourage low-key, simple birthday celebrations.
 Parents are invited to provide a special birthday treat for their child’s class.
-Please save elaborate birthday treats and candies for home parties.
+However, we ask that you save elaborate birthday treats and candies for home parties.
 We recommend cookies, muffins, popsicles, frozen yogurt, or even pizza.
 Please make arrangements with your child’s teacher well in advance so that the celebration can be successful.
 Also, please make home birthday party invitations and arrangements outside of school.
 Be sensitive when planning a party as children’s feelings are easily hurt if they are among only a few left out.